 Associated Regional and University Pathologists, Inc.

-Huntsman Cancer Hospital encompasses the treatment side of the Huntsman Cancer Institute.
-Patients come to receive medical diagnoses and treatment by University of Utah Health Care’s specialized providers.
+Huntsman Cancer Institute encompasses cancer treatment and research.
+Patients come to receive medical diagnoses and treatment by University of Utah Health's specialized providers.

 Advanced technologies are integral to instruction throughout the facility.
 The most technologically intensive area in the HSEB is the Clinical Suite.
 This facility consists of 18 fully equipped examination rooms, which are managed by a system that is capable of real-time digital audio and video recording in each room, saved to a large storage array.
 The system also handles scheduling and performance of students and standardized patients.
 The HSEB is connected to and managed by the Spencer S. Eccles Health Sciences Library.